A deterministic Kaczmarz algorithm for solving linear systems: Introduction

 \subsection{Our results}

-In this paper, we will investigate Kaczmarz method (\ref{eq1}) from a different aspect.
-Firstly, instead of using $\alpha_k = 1$ (usually the optimal choice for convergent), we will choose $\alpha_k = 2$.
-This will generate a series of vectors $\{\x_0,\x_1,\x_2,\ldots\}$ distributed on a sphere.
-Apparently, $\x_k$ will not converges to any solution of the linear system $A\x=\b$ even if it is consistent.
-To obtain a solution, we will study the problem of determining $N$ and ${k_1},\ldots,{k_N}$ such that their average $(1/N)\sum_{j=0}^{N-1} \x_{k_j}$ is close to a solution.
-Secondly, we will not introduce randomness.
-To be more exact, we still choose $i_k = (k\mod m) + 1$ in the $k$-th step of iteration.
-As a direct result, our Kaczmarz method is deterministic.
+In this paper, we investigate the Kaczmarz method (\ref{eq1}) from a new aspect.
+Firstly, instead of using $\alpha_k \in (0,2)$, we choose $\alpha_k = 2$.
+This will generate a series of vectors $\{\x_0,\x_1,\x_2,\ldots\}$ distributed on a sphere centered on a solution.
+Apparently, $\x_k$ does not converge to any solution of the linear system $A\x=\b$ even if it is consistent.
+To obtain a solution, we study the problem of determining $N$ and ${k_1},\ldots,{k_N}$ such that the average $(1/N)\sum_{j=1}^{N} \x_{k_j}$ is close to a solution. \cs{In this process, we find a new geometric fact of the solutions of linear systems.} Secondly, we will not introduce randomness.
+To be more exact, we still set $i_k = (k\mod m) + 1$ in the $k$-th step of the iteration.
+As a direct result, this Kaczmarz method is deterministic.